StarterCoin Price Tops $0.0000 on Exchanges (STAC)

 - OKB (OKB) traded up 0.7% against the dollar and now trades at $16.41 or 0.00073498 BTC.

-StarterCoin is a coin.
-Its genesis date was November 23rd, 2017.
+StarterCoin (CRYPTO:STAC) is a coin.
+It launched on November 23rd, 2017.
 StarterCoin’s total supply is 342,007,189 coins.
 StarterCoin’s official website is www.coinstarter.com.
 StarterCoin’s official Twitter account is @realCoinStarter.
 The Reddit community for StarterCoin is /r/coinstarterico.

 Buying and Selling StarterCoin

-It is usually not presently possible to buy alternative cryptocurrencies such as StarterCoin directly using US dollars.
-Investors seeking to trade StarterCoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+It is usually not currently possible to buy alternative cryptocurrencies such as StarterCoin directly using U.S. dollars.
+Investors seeking to acquire StarterCoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy StarterCoin using one of the aforementioned exchanges.

 Receive News & Updates for StarterCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for StarterCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.